S2BCBCDev/voting-dapp-tutorial-2023-bis/LABxTutorialVotingDapp2023/LAB3.md

 ```

-To test out of the server works you can run:
+To test out of the server works you can run while you are located into frontend folder:

 ```
 npm start